dwavesystems/dwave-ocean-sdk/examples/map_kerberos.rst

 Ocean's :std:doc:`dwave_networkx <system:index>` can return a
-`minimum vertex coloring <https://en.wikipedia.org/wiki/Graph_coloring>`_ for a graph, which assigns a color to the vertices of a graph in a way that no adjacent vertices have the same color.
+`minimum vertex coloring <https://en.wikipedia.org/wiki/Graph_coloring>`_ for a graph, which assigns a color to the vertices of a graph in a way that no adjacent vertices have the same color, using the minimum number of colors.
 Given a graph representing a map and a :term:`sampler`, the `min_vertex_coloring` function tries to solve the map coloring problem.

 :std:doc:`dwave-hybrid <hybrid:index>` Kerberos is classical-quantum hybrid asynchronous decomposition sampler, which can decompose large problems into smaller pieces that it can run both classically (on your local machine) and on the D-Wave system.